mkettune/ngpt/readme.md

 ## Licenses

 The main NGPT reconstruction code in directory 'reconstruct/' is licensed under a BSD 2-Clause License.
-See [Full License Information](./readme-detailed.md#full-license-information) for licenses for other included material.
+See [Full License Information](./readme-detailed.md#full-license-information) for the exact license and for the licenses of other included material.

 ## System Requirements